kukuu/games/README.md

 Can helper functions be extracted or abstracted?
 An algorithm usually needs to be scalable.
 As input sizes grow, how will the function perform?
 Should there be some kind of caching mechanisms?
 Generally, memory optimizations (space) will need to be sacrificed for performance gains (time).

-Finally, think about re-factoring and modularising at a stage
+Finally, think about re-factoring and modularising at a stage.

 Types of Algorithms - https://github.com/kukuu/algorithms/tree/master/algorithms